 Vanessa Bell (1879-1961) was born Vanessa Stephen, the sister of Virginia Woolf (1882-1941).
 Vanessa was a painter and one of the key figures in the so-called Bloomsbury Group, which appeared after Vanessa and others of her circle settled there.
 After study at the RA Schools, where she came under the influence of John Singer Sargent (1856-1925), she married the critic Clive Bell (1881-1964), who was a great admirer of the Impressionists.
 She was also involved with the critic and founder of the Omega Workshops, Roger Fry (1866-1934), but was closest to D Grant, with whom she mostly lived for the rest of her life, though she remained on good terms with her husband.
 For most of this time she lived at Charleston manor, Sussex, now open to the public.
 She is buried at West Firle, where her son Quentin Bell (see this section above) lived.

 Lit: R Shone: The Art of Bloomsbury, 1999; DNB

 Bell and Davidson

 Antonio Bellucci (1654-1726) was born in mainland Venetia and trained in Dalmatia before finding his way to Venice by 1675.
-Thereafter he travelled to both Vienna and Duesseldorf, where in each case he worked for the aristocracy and the court.
+Thereafter he travelled to both Vienna and Düsseldorf, Germany, where in each case he worked for the aristocracy and the emperor.
 In 1716 he came to England, where his major commissions were from the princely John Bridges, 1st Duke of Chandos.
-He remained until 1724 when he returned to Italy.
+He remained until 1722 or 1724 (accounts differ) when he returned to Italy.